 How to write thank you notes for baby gifts

 The last time you had a million thank you notes to write all at one time, you were a newlywed with free time.
 Now you’re a mom with very little free time!
-Here is a selection of cute thank you note cards to keep on hand to write thank you notes after baby showers and after your baby’s arrival along with simple apps and tips to help you keep your baby gift thank you note checklist organized.
+Here is a selection of cute thank you note cards to keep on hand to write thank you notes after baby showers and after your baby’s arrival along with sample baby thank you notes and simple apps and tips to help you keep your baby gift thank you note checklist organized.

 First, the fun part!
 Selecting a cute thank you note card can be difficult because there are so many adorable options!
 The thank you is from me, not the baby, so I like thank you cards personalized with my name or initials.
 Here are a few personalized thank you note cards from my favorite printing companies to give you some ideas: